fernandospr/quick-entities/README.md

 Quick-Entities is a simple implementation of services to create, read, update and delete any kind of entity.

+It exposes REST services and saves the entities in a Mongo database.

+A working example is deployed on Heroku: http://quick-entities.herokuapp.com/.

 ## Quick Setup